morphingcoffee/install-ruby-on-macos/README.md

 or skips packages based on what is already installed on the machine.

 ## Important
-If you came here from my answer on Stack Overflow, you most likely want my [laptop](https://github.com/monfresh/laptop) script instead, unless you know for sure that all you need is Ruby, and nothing else that would be needed to use Rails or Jekyll for example.
+If you came here from my answer on Stack Overflow, you most likely want my [laptop](https://github.com/monfresh/laptop) script instead, unless you know for sure that all you need is Ruby.

 **After running either this script or the laptop script, make sure to restart your terminal for the changes to take effect.**

 ## More goodies

-- Join the 1000+ people on my list who are becoming confident coders through my [free weekly coding guides](https://www.moncefbelyamani.com/newsletter) and exclusive tutorials and courses.
+- Join the 1200+ people on my list who are becoming confident coders through my [free weekly coding guides](https://www.moncefbelyamani.com/newsletter) and exclusive tutorials and courses.
 - Check out my customizable [laptop](https://github.com/monfresh/laptop) script that installs more essential development tools, as well as the Jekyll and Rails gems.
 I recommend the `laptop` script for most people.

 ## Requirements

+Supported chips:

+- Apple Silicon M1
+- Intel

 Supported operating systems:

-* Big Sur (11.1)
+* Big Sur
-* macOS Catalina (10.15)
+* macOS Catalina
-* macOS Mojave (10.14)
+* macOS Mojave

 Unsupported operating systems.
 Give it a shot, but I can't guarantee it will work.

-* macOS High Sierra (10.13)
+* macOS High Sierra (10.13.x)
-* macOS Sierra (10.12)
+* macOS Sierra (10.12.x)
-* OS X El Capitan (10.11)
+* OS X El Capitan (10.11.x)
-* OS X Yosemite (10.10)
+* OS X Yosemite (10.10.x)
-* OS X Mavericks (10.9)
+* OS X Mavericks (10.9.x)

 Supported shells:

 - bash
 - fish
 - zsh

-Supported chips:

-- Apple Silicon M1 (native)
-- Apple Silicon M1 (with Rosetta)
-- Intel

 What it sets up
 ---------------